 Consistency is Key

 Consistency is crucial when it comes to potty training.
 Create a routine for your child and stick to it.
-Encourage your child to use the potty at regular intervals, such as after meals or naps.
+Encourage your child to use the potty regularly, such as after meals or naps.
 Make sure that your child sits on the potty for a few minutes, even if they don’t need to go.

 Potty training can be challenging for both you and your child.
 It’s important to stay positive and encourage your child throughout the process.
 Praise your child when they use the potty, and don’t punish them if they have an accident.
 This will help build their confidence and make potty training a positive experience.

 Potty training can take time, and it’s important to be patient.
-Don’t rush your child or get frustrated if they don’t get it right away.
+Don’t rush your child or get frustrated if they don’t get it immediately.
 Every child is different, and they will learn at their own pace.
 Stay positive and consistent; your child will eventually master this important skill.

 Deal with Accidents Gracefully